viedamayanti/Airbnb-data-analytics/README.md

 ## Project Structure

-- `data/`: Contains the dataset files, after cleaning and before cleaning .
+- `data/`: Contains the dataset files, both in their original state and after undergoing the cleaning process.
 - `notebooks/`: Jupyter notebooks for data cleaning, analysis, and initial visualizations.
 - `tableau/`: Tableau workbooks and visualizations.
 - `images/`: Stores images used in analysis and visualizations.